IBM-Security/verify-operator/README.md

 | client_id | The ID of the IBM Security Verify client which will be used to create OIDC single sign-on applications.
 | client_secret | The associated secret of the IBM Security Verify client which be used to create an OIDC single-sign-on application.
 | tenant_name | The name of the IBM Security Verify tenant.
-| tenant\_discovery_endpoint | The discovery endpoint, which returns a JSON listing of the OpenID/OAuth endpoints for the IBM Security Verify tenant.
+| tenant\_discovery_endpoint | The discovery endpoint, which returns a JSON listing of the OpenID/OAuth endpoints, for the IBM Security Verify tenant.

 The following example (verify-secret.yaml) shows a secret definition: